dmitrytavern/dtavern-object-parser/readme.md

 ```

 How you can see, `defineOptions` **overwrite original object**.
-If you need clone object, use spread operator.
+If you need clone object, use spread operator or set clone option
+in config.

 # Documentation